Jairamjavv/Learn-React-OLT/ReactJS_FreeCodeCamp/Notes.md

 5. What does it mean for something to be "composable"?
 We have small pieces that we can put together to make something larger or greater than the individual pieces themselves.

+6. What do props help us accomplish?
+It makes a component more reusable.

+7. How do you pass props into a component?
+In the same way one pass attributes values to a HTML element.

+8. Can I pass a custom prop to a native DOM element?
+No. Because the JSX we use to describe native DOM elements will be turned into REAL DOM elements by React.
+And real DOM elements only have the properties/attributes specified in the HTML specification.

+9. What is the datatype of `props`?
+Object